yuhaoleeyh/stock-project/README.md

 ## How to use?
-To use, ensure that the frameworks and libraries (Pandas, Tensorflow, Keras, Matplotlib, Finta) are installed.
+To use, ensure that the frameworks and libraries (Pandas, Tensorflow, Keras, Matplotlib, Finta, Seaborn) are installed.

 There are 3 models that can be run and tested: